igrishaev/whew/README.md

       ($/future 42))))
 ~~~

-Hanlde the result in a naive way, you'll have to deref such a future four times:
+To handle the result in a standard way, you'll have to deref it four times:

 ~~~clojure
 @@@@($/future